ItsMARPON/mary-professional-portfolio/README.md

 The following links are the images used in the website.

+The profile picture shown on professional portfolio website:
 <a href="./assets/css/images/Profile1.jpg">My profile picture for the Professional Portfolio</a>

+A screenshot of me playing Roblox, with hopes to develop a game in the future:
 <a href="./assets/css/images/Fungame.png">A picture of me playing a game in Roblox</a>

 # Credits